 Reasons for this may be a prideful or arrogant character finally breaks down to admit the hero did a good job.
 Or someone who never apologizes, finally does and the experience doesn't agree with them.

-- Taken Up to Eleven in One Piece when Sanji has no choice but to admit that his poorly-drawn Wanted poster is, in fact, him.
+- One Piece: Sanji has no choice but to admit that his poorly-drawn Wanted poster is, in fact, him.
 This is such a monumental effort for him that it results in Blood from the Mouth before he can finally get the words out.

 - Played for Drama in Harry Potter when Harry asks Hagrid about the person who gave him his scar.

 Harry: He killed my parents, didn't he?
 The one who gave me this.
 You know, Hagrid, I know you do.